-Fumio Arakawa and Makoto Ikeda, Guest Editors-in-Chief
+Fumio Arakawa and Makoto Ikeda, Guest Editors

-Fumio Arakawa (Member) is a designated professor of Graduate School of Informatics at Nagoya University.
-His research interests include architecture and micro-architecture of low-power and high-performance microprocessors.
-Arakawa has a PhD in electrical engineering from The University of Tokyo.
+Fumio Arakawa (Senior Member) is a designated professor of Graduate School of Informatics at Nagoya University, and a designated researcher of Engineering School at the University of Tokyo.
+His research interests include architecture and micro-architecture of lowpower and high-performance microprocessors.
+Arakawa has a PhD in electrical engineering from the University of Tokyo.
 He is a program committee co-chair of the Cool Chips conference series, and the chairman of Microprocessor Technical Committee of JEITA.
 He served as a Guest Editor for IEEE Micro for six times, and TPC members of conferences including ISSCC, VLSI Circuits Symposium, A-SSCC, and MCSoC.

-Makoto Ikeda (Senior Member) is a professor in Systems Design Lab., Engineering School, at The University of Tokyo.
+Makoto Ikeda (Senior Member) is a professor in Systems Design Lab., Engineering School, at the University of Tokyo.
 His research interests include high-performance, low-power, and reliable digital circuit and smart image sensor design.
 He is a program committee co-chair of the Cool Chips conference series, and a program committee vice chair of the International Solid-State Circuits Conference (ISSCC 2020), Symposium chair (2019) and Program chair (2017) of VLSI Circuits Symposium, Program chair (2015) of Asian Solid-State Circuits Conference, and several others.
-Ikeda has a PhD in electrical engineering from The University of Tokyo.
+Ikeda has a PhD in electrical engineering from the University of Tokyo.